 Were you recently arrested on suspicion of involuntary manslaughter in Columbus, Ohio?

 You need to do everything in your power to make it tough for the prosecution to turn your charge into a conviction.
-You can start by getting in touch with a skilled Columbus involuntary manslaughter lawyer from Koenig & Owen, LLC.
+You can start by getting in touch with a skilled Columbus involuntary manslaughter lawyer from James D. Owen, LLC.

-- 1 Why Koenig & Owen, LLC, Should Be Your First Call After You’re Accused of Manslaughter in Columbus
+- 1 Why James D. Owen, LLC, Should Be Your First Call After You’re Accused of Manslaughter in Columbus

 - 2 Involuntary Manslaughter in the State of Ohio